 Be it any festival – amaze your family with these incredibly luscious and flavorsome malpua that are crisp on the edges with a soft, tender centre.
 Serve them how you like – drenched in sugar syrup or with homemade rabdi, they will look, smell, and taste fresh and mesmerising!

 Malpua are fried pancakes dunked in sugar syrup.
-This traditional Indian sweet is Goddess Lakshmi’s favourite dish and is said to be served as Bhog on the day of Dhanteras in many Indian households.
-Here, we will present you with the easiest Malpua recipe to try on this Dhanteras.
+This traditional Indian mithai is Goddess Lakshmi’s favourite dish and is said to be served as Bhog on the day of Dhanteras in many Indian households.
+Here, we will present you with the easiest Malpua recipe you can try.

 How to Make Malpua at Home Easily?